Select your programme and preferred start date to begin your application.

 You will learn through a combination of lectures, student-led seminars/ presentations and, where appropriate, practical skills training and project work.

-You will complete three compulsory courses, including training in research methods, and three optional courses.
 On completion of these courses, you will also produce an independently researched dissertation.

 All students complete three courses: